kreier/solarmeter/README.md

 # Solarmeter

 This project continuously measures the output power of a solar cell and a wind generator on the roof of building A. The data is collected in Ho Chi Minh City 2020 and part of an EE (extended essay) in IB Physics at the AISVN.
-This is the outdoor setup:
+More pictures and descriptions here:

+<p align="center"><b><a href="https://sites.google.com/ais.edu.vn/solar">https://sites.google.com/ais.edu.vn/solar</a></b></p>

+This is how our outdoor setup with one 500W wind generator and a 60W solar panel looks like.
+Two smaller panels for ESP32 power and hybrid generator are not shown.

 ![Setup roof](pic/2020-06-12_roof.jpg)